stanford-futuredata/POP/EXPERIMENTS.md

 purposes of this figure, the allocation quality is the mean effective throughput ratio (ratio of effective throughput of each job with a specific policy to the exact solution's).
 For each point in Figure 2, the `x` value is the runtime, and the `y` value is the mean effective throughput (with standard deviation as the error bar).
+This experiment takes about 30 minutes to complete.

 An example logfile is available at `cluster_scheduling/logs/non_trace_num_jobs=2048.out`.
 We have also included code to plot this data at `cluster_scheduling/figures.ipynb`